Collision Theory in Equilibria

 Molecular Energy Distribution

-- In addition to increasing the collision rate, a higher temperature also allows more collisions to result in a chemical reaction.
-This is because, at a higher temperature, more molecules have enough energy (greater than the activation energy) to react.
+- In addition to increasing the collision rate, a higher temperature also allows more collisions to result in a chemical reaction (more successful collisions).
+This is because, at a higher temperature, more molecules have energy greater than the activation energy to react.
 This causes the Maxwell-Boltzmann energy distribution graph to shift to the right, without changing the activation energy.

 - Catalysts reduce the activation energy of a reaction.
 This does not affect the energy distribution of molecules as it does not change the energy inside the system.
 However, by reducing the activation energy, more molecules have enough energy to result in a chemical reaction when collisions occur.

-- In both cases, the frequency of a successful collision (one that results in a chemical reaction) increases, and so does the reaction rate.
+- In both cases (higher temperature and adding a catalyst), the frequency of a successful collision (one that results in a chemical reaction) increases, and so does the reaction rate.

 Collision Theory in Dynamic Equilibrium